 Many intended parents and prospective surrogates in Texas ask, “Is surrogacy legal in Texas?
 Can I pursue a surrogacy journey in this state?”

 The answer to both these questions is yes.
-Surrogacy is legal in Texas, and there are actually well-defined Texas surrogacy laws that protect the rights and interests of both parties to a surrogacy agreement in this state.
+Surrogacy is legal in Texas, and there is actually well-defined Texas surrogacy law that protects the rights and interests of both parties to a surrogacy agreement in this state.
 As long as you work with experienced surrogacy professionals, you can safely and successfully achieve your surrogacy in Texas.

 One of the professionals you must work with is a surrogacy attorney in Texas.
 This legal professional will explain every surrogacy law in Texas and how it will affect your individual surrogacy journey, helping you determine whether this is the right path for your family.